 The text of the paper should start with a section labeled “1.0 Introduction,” which provides what the paper is about, related literature, the gap and what the author intends to do with the gap.
 Both the Abstract and the Introduction should be relatively nontechnical yet clear enough for an informed reader to understand the manuscript’s contribution.

 Citations: In-text citations are made using an author-year format.
 Cited works must correspond to the list of works listed in the “Literature Cited” section.

-2. For cited works that include more than one work by an author (or same co – authors) that is published in the same year, the suffix a, b, etc., is to follow the date in the within-text citations and in the “References” section, where the references are alphabetized by title of the work.
+- For cited works that include more than one work by an author (or same co – authors) that is published in the same year, the suffix a, b, etc., is to follow the date in the in-text citations and in the “References” section, where the references are alphabetized by title of the work.

 Every manuscript must include a “References” section that contains only those works cited within the text.
-Each entry should contain all information necessary or unambiguous identification of the published work based on APA format.Have accurate and complete entries.
+Each entry should contain all information necessary for unambiguous identification of the published work based on APA format.Have accurate and complete entries.
 It is highly recommended to use sources from online data bases.

 Assurance for International Quality of Journal Articles

 The titles of the submitted articles should have an international perspective; no inclusion of very specific location names (unless it has significant international impacts), minimum is region of a country or continent, no specific cultural terms which cannot be understood globally (i.e barangay, Sandiganbayan).
 The studies must bring in new information the global community needs to know and which novelty and relevance of findings contribute to new knowledge in the discipline.